pnp/sp-dev-samples/Samples/WebHooks/README.md

 ```

 ### SharePoint calls out to your web hook service ###
-When SharePoint detects a change in a list for which you've subscribed a web hook you're service endpoint will be called by SharePoint **(step number 1)**.
+When SharePoint detects a change in a list for which you've subscribed a webhook, you're service endpoint will be called by SharePoint.
 When you look at the payload that you'll get from SharePoint the following properties are important:

-- **subscriptionId**: this is the ID of the web hook subscription.
-If you for example want to prolong the web hook expiration you need this ID
+- **subscriptionId**: this is the ID of the webhook subscription.
+If you for example want to prolong the webhook expiration you need this ID.
-- **resource**: this is the ID of the list for which the change happened
+- **resource**: this is the ID of the list for which the change happened.
-- **siteUrl**: is the server relative url of the site holding the resource for which the change happened
+- **siteUrl**: this is the server relative url of the site holding the resource for which the change happened.

-> **Important**
-- SharePoint is only providing you that a change happened...not what actually was changed.
-Later on you'll see how to deal with this
-- Since you get information about the web and list that were changed it means that you can perfectly use the same service endpoint to handle web hook events from multiple sites and lists
+> **Note**: SharePoint is only providing you that a change happened, not what actually was changed.
+Since you get information about the web and list that were changed it means that you can perfectly use the same service endpoint to handle webhook events from multiple sites and lists.

-When your service is called it's important that you reply with a HTTP 200 message within less than 5 seconds **(step number 2)**.
-Later on in this article you'll learn more about the why but essentially this comes down to the fact that you need to **asynchronously** need to handle the notifications.
+When your service is called it's important that you reply with a HTTP 200 message within less than 5 seconds.
+Later on in this article you'll learn more about the why but essentially this comes down to the fact that you need to **asynchronously** handle the notifications.
 In this sample we'll do this by using Azure Web Jobs and Azure Storage Queues.

 ![SharePoint calls your web hook endpoint](http://i.imgur.com/XaDhJQe.png)